Español

 Clinical trials of newer treatments might also be a good option at some point, especially if many treatments have been tried.

-People with CLL are at risk for a number of complications, including low blood counts, infections, and an increased risk of some more aggressive types of cancer.
-Treating the CLL itself might help with some of these.
-But sometimes other types of treatments might be needed as well.
+People with CLL are at risk for certain complications, including low blood counts, infections, and an increased risk of some more aggressive types of cancer.

-Although it's rare, some people with CLL have very high numbers of leukemia cells in their blood when they're first diagnosed, which causes problems with their blood circulation.
 This is called leukostasis, and it needs to be treated right away.
 Sometimes a procedure called leukapheresis might be used to remove the white blood cells, although this isn't used very often.

 To learn more, see Supportive or Palliative Care for Chronic Lymphocytic Leukemia.

-One of the most serious complications of CLL is a change (transformation) in the leukemia to a high-grade or aggressive type of non-Hodgkin lymphoma (NHL) called diffuse large B-cell lymphoma (DLBCL) or to Hodgkin lymphoma.
-This is known as Richter's transformation (or Richter's syndrome).
-Treatment is often the same as it would be for that type of lymphoma, and it might include a stem cell transplant, because these cancers are often hard to treat.
+One of the most serious complications of CLL is a change (transformation) in the leukemia to a high-grade or aggressive type of non-Hodgkin lymphoma (NHL) called diffuse large B-cell lymphoma (DLBCL), or to Hodgkin lymphoma.

 Acute myeloid leukemia (AML) is another rare complication in people who have been treated for CLL, especially with chemotherapy.
-Drugs such as chlorambucil and cyclophosphamide can damage the DNA of blood-forming cells.
+Drugs like chlorambucil and cyclophosphamide can damage the DNA of blood-forming cells.
 These damaged cells may go on to become cancer, leading to AML, which tends to be very aggressive and often hard to treat.

 National Cancer Institute.
 Chronic Lymphocytic Leukemia Treatment (PDQ®)–Health Professional Version.
-2024.
-Accessed at https://www.cancer.gov/types/leukemia/hp/cll-treatment-pdq on June 18, 2024.
+2025.
+Accessed at https://www.cancer.gov/types/leukemia/hp/cll-treatment-pdq on February 21, 2025.

-National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®): Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma, Version 3.2024.
-Accessed at https://www.nccn.org on June 18, 2024.
+National Comprehensive Cancer Network, Clinical Practice Guidelines in Oncology (NCCN Guidelines®): Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma, Version 2.2025.
+Accessed at https://www.nccn.org on February 21, 2025.

 Rai KR, Stilgenbauer S. Selection of initial therapy for symptomatic or advanced chronic lymphocytic leukemia/small lymphocytic lymphoma.
 UpToDate.
 2024.
-Accessed at https://www.uptodate.com/contents/selection-of-initial-therapy-for-symptomatic-or-advanced-chronic-lymphocytic-leukemia-small-lymphocytic-lymphoma on June 18, 2024.
+Accessed at https://www.uptodate.com/contents/selection-of-initial-therapy-for-symptomatic-or-advanced-chronic-lymphocytic-leukemia-small-lymphocytic-lymphoma on February 21, 2025.

 Rai KR, Stilgenbauer S. Treatment of relapsed or refractory chronic lymphocytic leukemia.
 UpToDate.
 2024.
-Accessed at https://www.uptodate.com/contents/treatment-of-relapsed-or-refractory-chronic-lymphocytic-leukemia on June 18, 2024.
+Accessed at https://www.uptodate.com/contents/treatment-of-relapsed-or-refractory-chronic-lymphocytic-leukemia on February 21, 2025.

 American Cancer Society medical information is copyrighted material.
 For reprint requests, please see our Content Usage Policy.